survivejs/site/posts/88-survivejs-webpack-20-results-errata.md

 ## Results

 [The paperback](https://www.amazon.com/dp/9526868803) has sold roughly twenty copies in two weeks.
-[The Kindle edition](https://www.amazon.com/SurviveJS-Webpack-apprentice-Juho-Veps%C3%A4l%C3%A4inen-ebook/dp/B06XWZZGBS) is close to thirty and the higher quality and more expensive [signature edition](https://survivejs.typeform.com/to/LUQK0T) has close to ten interested buyers which just might be enough for me to do a little print but we'll see.
+[The Kindle edition](https://www.amazon.com/SurviveJS-Webpack-apprentice-Juho-Veps%C3%A4l%C3%A4inen-ebook/dp/B06XWZZGBS) is close to thirty and the higher quality and more expensive [hard cover edition](https://survivejs.typeform.com/to/LUQK0T) has close to ten interested buyers which just might be enough for me to do a little print but we'll see.

 In addition, the [Leanpub edition](https://leanpub.com/survivejs-webpack) reached two thousand readers but it's good to remember half of those received the book for free when I split up my first book.